Perspective | Five myths about continuity of government

 The bunkers are central to the doomsday plans.

-Most “exposés” of the government’s bunkers position them as the “shelter of last resort,” as USA Today did in a piece on the facility inside Cheyenne Mountain.
+Most reports on the government’s bunkers position them as the “shelter of last resort,” as USA Today did in a piece on the facility inside Cheyenne Mountain.
 When the BBC toured Britain’s decommissioned doomsday bunker, it said it was “built as the UK’s last hope.”

 But the underground hideaways designed by countries around the world, from the United States to Canada to Britain to Israel, are just one segment of the continuity plans — and they’re not even necessarily expected to be the most useful in a catastrophe, particularly when a country faces a threat like, say, a pandemic, when being underground is no safer than being isolated anywhere else.
 The key to every stage of the plans is redundancies piled upon redundancies, maximizing the chances that somewhere, someone survives.
 The U.S. military also maintains a converted Boeing 747, known as the E-4B “Nightwatch” plane or the president’s doomsday plane, that could take the president or his successor aloft and stay in the air for three days before landing.
 During the Cold War, the government had networks of tractor-trailer-convoy-based mobile command centers around the country that would deploy in the event of an attack.

-And many of the plans rely simply on officials staying off the grid: When Vice President Dick Cheney disappeared to “undisclosed locations” in the weeks after 9/11, he was actually spending much of that time in remote fishing camps, it came out later.
+And many of the plans rely simply on officials staying off the grid: When Vice President Dick Cheney disappeared to “undisclosed locations” in the weeks after

+9/11, he was actually spending much of that time in remote fishing camps, it came out later.
 Britain has a plan in case its island nation doesn’t survive at all: Hidden inside its nuclear submarines are handwritten letters from Boris Johnson with instructions on what to do if the whole country is destroyed.

 Myth No. 5

-There's a secret plan for martial law and FEMA concentration camps.
+Secret plans call for martial law and concentration camps.

 The idea that the government has a plan to round up dissidents and imprison them in places like a secret Wyoming facility and an Amtrak repair yard in Indiana after declaring martial law is one of the longest-running and most pervasive conspiracy theories around, so much so that it’s even been the focus of dubious documentaries like “Camp FEMA: American Lockdown.”

-But many conspiracy theories do have a nugget of truth at the center — and this one is no exception.
+Many conspiracy theories do have a nugget of truth at the center — and this one is no exception.
 Through much of the Cold War, these types of plans did exist.
 The attorney general was always accompanied by his own version of the president’s nuclear football, known as the “emergency briefcase.”
 It contained, among other documents, plans for an Emergency Detention Program to round up foreign diplomats and certain other foreigners, as well as draft documents — ready to be filled in Mad Libs-style in an emergency — known as the “Master Arrest Warrant” and the “Master Search Warrant,” which allowed arrests and searches of “dangerous” people.
 And for years during the Cold War, the Bureau of Prisons did keep six prison facilities on standby — including renovated World War II prisoner of war camps in Florence, Ariz., and El Reno, Okla. — ready to receive the thousands of people on J. Edgar Hoover’s “Security Index” of suspected communists and other enemies of the state who would be rounded up in times of tension or war.
 Those programs and facilities, though, were largely wound down and mothballed in the 1960s — or at least that’s what the government says.

 Twitter: @vermontgmg